thomasmcr/SEA-Programming-Project/README.md

 ## Pages

-To navigate to each page manually, prepend either http://localhost:8000 or https://sea-programming-project.onrender.com to the following:
+To navigate to each page manually, prepend either http://localhost:8000 or https://sea-programming-project.onrender.com depending on the environment to the following:

 1. Home - "/"
 2. My Tickets - "/my-tickets-page"